 In that moment, it was decided.
 I would always include those "not paying the bill" in my design solutions.
 Their experiences mattered, too.

 As I move through my career, I seek out opportunities to achieve small victories for end users and their communities while still meeting the goals of the leadership team.
-I am inspired to continue looking for ways to tell and support the invisible stories I see, knowing someday we - clients, collaborators, and communities - will default to create experiences and services that make things better for all who engage with them.
+I am inspired to continue looking for ways to tell and support the invisible stories I see, knowing someday we - clients, collaborators, and communities - will default to co-creating experiences and services that make things better for all who engage with them.

 Hi, I'm Valerie Farber,

 As Principal of Spatial Medium, I fiercely believe in the power of collaborative ideas and multi-disciplinary efforts in order to build a better future.
 Empathy-based research and listening are instrumental in my process and telling a compelling story through design connects people to others as well as themselves.
 Design should improve the lives of all who interact with it and I strive to provide functional and delightful solutions for each of my clients, collaborators, and communities.

-A graduate of the School of Architecture at Syracuse University in 2000, Valerie has worked for firms across the country including LMN Architects, Perkins Eastman, and Swanke Hayden Connell, bringing a blend of design and social awareness to each project.
+A graduate of the School of Architecture at Syracuse University in 2000, Valerie has worked for firms across the country including LMN Architects, Perkins Eastman, and Swanke Hayden Connell, bringing a blend of story-focused design and community awareness to each project.

 In 2012 she completed the New Ventures Kauffman | FastTrac Program which gave her further insight to business strategy and development.
 Over the course of a few weeks, she created AquaKula, a wellness company that provides in-home swim and water safety for beginner, fearful, and first-generation adults and children.